rethinkdb/rethinkdb-rs/api/ruby/accessing-rql/connect.md

 If the connection cannot be established, a `RqlDriverError` exception will be thrown.

+The authentication key can be set from the RethinkDB command line tool.
+Once set, client connections must provide the key as an option to `run` in order to make the connection.
+For more information, read "Using the RethinkDB authentication system" in the documentation on [securing your cluster](http://rethinkdb.com/docs/security/).

 __Example:__ Opens a connection using the default host and port but specifying the default database.

 ```rb